Incept5/incept5-supa-starter/README.md

 - PostgreSQL JDBC driver
 - YAML configuration support

-To start the backend in development mode:
+To start the backend in development mode (first stop the quarkus-api container to prevent port conflicts and then run this script):
 ```bash
 cd backend
 ./gradlew quarkusDev